Melissa Benoist: Early life and education

 Benoist was born in Houston, Texas, to Julie and Jim Benoist, a physician.
 They divorced when she was thirteen years old in 2002.
 Her paternal great-grandfather was of French descent.
 She has two sisters: Jessica, a novelist, and Kristina, an ecological scientist, and five half-siblings from her father's remarriage.
 She was raised mostly by her mother in the suburbs of Denver, Colorado, after her parents' separation.
 Growing up in Colorado, a large part of her childhood was spent exploring national parks and immersing herself in nature.

-She started dance classes at the age of three in 1992, focusing on jazz, ballet, and tap.
-When she was four years old, her aunt put her in a church play she was directing in 1993; after that, she began doing community children's theatre in her hometown.
+She began dance classes at the age of three in 1992, focusing on jazz, ballet, and tap.
+In 1993 when she was four years old, her aunt put her in a church play that she was directing.
+Following that she began performing in community children's theatre in her hometown.

-As a teenager, Benoist performed anonymously at Disneyland in various medleys of musical songs for three summers with the Academy of Theatre Arts, a musical theatre school she was attending, located in Littleton, Colorado, run by Paul Dwyer and Alann Worley.
-She performed locally in a number of theatrical productions, including A Month in the Country, Cinderella, A Chorus Line, and Bye Bye Birdie at the Town Hall Arts Center, a professional theatre located in the Denver metro area.
+As a teenager, Benoist performed at Disneyland in various medleys of musical songs for three summers with the Academy of Theatre Arts, a musical theatre school she was attending, located in Littleton, Colorado.
+Benoist performed locally in a number of theatrical productions, including A Month in the Country, Cinderella, A Chorus Line, and Bye Bye Birdie at the Town Hall Arts Center, a professional theatre located in the Denver metro area.
 Instead of attending high school graduation parties, she performed the play Evita with other cast members at the former Country Dinner Playhouse.

 In 2006, The Denver Post named Benoist one of Colorado's five "Can't Miss Kids".
-She graduated from Arapahoe High School in Centennial, Colorado, in 2007, and then moved to New York City to pursue a career in musical theatre.
-She initially attended Marymount Manhattan College for the BFA musical theatre program but in her sophomore year, she switched majors to theatre, due to her admiration for 19th-century Russian plays.
-She graduated from Marymount Manhattan College with a Bachelor of Arts in Theatre Arts in 2011.
+She graduated from Arapahoe High School in Centennial, Colorado, in 2007, and relocated to New York City to pursue a career in musical theatre.
+Benoist initially attended Marymount Manhattan College for the BFA musical theatre program but in her sophomore year, she switched majors to theatre, this was due to her admiration for 19th-century Russian plays.
+In 2011, Benoist graduated from Marymount Manhattan College with a Bachelor of Arts in Theatre Arts.
 While attending college, she played Millie Dilmount in an urban off-off-Broadway production of Thoroughly Modern Millie and Rosalind in As You Like It at the Theresa Lang Theatre.

 Career

 2008–2011: Early work

 Benoist's first film was Tennessee in 2008 along with singer Mariah Carey.
-Afterwards, she made guest appearances on shows like Law & Order: Criminal Intent, Blue Bloods, Homeland, and The Good Wife, while attending college.
+Afterwards, she made guest appearances on the shows Law & Order: Criminal Intent, Blue Bloods, Homeland, and The Good Wife, while attending college.
 She played Kelly in the 2011 Goodspeed Musicals theatrical production of The Unauthorized Autobiography of Samantha Brown by Bree Lowdermilk and Kait Kerrigan at the Norma Terris Theatre.